cgtuebingen/fastsync/README.md

 ./fastsync test/dirin test/dirout
 ./fastsync test/dirfilledin test/dirfilledout
 ```
-and check if a diff tool of your choice if the \*in and \*out elements are similar.
+and check with a diff tool of your choice if the \*in and \*out elements are similar.

 # Internals
 fastsync creates a Job for every filesystem entity (file, directory, link) and splits it up into several tasks: Creating the entity, copying a chunk of data and writing the attributes.
 A user defined number of reader and writer modules can be spawned in separate threads which execute the tasks.
 The main thread schedules Tasks to the readers and then to the writers, recursively creates new Jobs and Tasks for directory contents and tracks dependencies such that directories are only finished (unnecessary files removed, attributes set) after all content has been copied.